 Since August 2010, our license revenues from new orders and subsequent annual payments have generally been recognized when payment is due from our customers.
 Historically, and to a lesser extent during fiscal year 2011, our license revenues from existing orders have been recognized under three methods: under the residual method when payment is due and payable from our customers, under the percentage-of-completion method as we complete customer implementations of our software or under the zero gross margin method as we complete customer implementations of our software.
-Our license revenues accounted for 32%, 42%, 43% and 40% of our total revenues during fiscal years 2009, 2010 and 2011 and the three months ended October 31, 2011, respectively.
+Our license revenues accounted for 32%, 42% and 43% of our total revenues during fiscal years 2009, 2010 and 2011, respectively.

 Our maintenance revenues are generally recognized annually over the committed maintenance term.
 Our maintenance fees are typically priced as a fixed percentage of the associated license fees and generate lower gross margins than our license revenues.
-Our maintenance revenues accounted for 11%, 13%, 12% and 13% of our total revenues during fiscal years 2009, 2010 and 2011 and the three months ended October 31, 2011, respectively.
+Our maintenance revenues accounted for 11%, 13% and 12% of our total revenues during fiscal years 2009, 2010 and 2011, respectively.

 We charge services fees on a time and materials basis and revenues are typically recognized upon delivery of our services.
 We derive our services revenues primarily from implementation services performed for our customers, revenues related to reimbursable travel expenses and training fees.
-Our services revenues generate lower gross margins than our license and maintenance revenues and accounted for 57%, 45%, 45% and 47% of our total revenues during fiscal years 2009, 2010 and 2011 and the three months ended October 31, 2011, respectively.
+Our services revenues generate lower gross margins than our license and maintenance revenues and accounted for 57%, 45% and 45% of our total revenues during fiscal years 2009, 2010 and 2011, respectively.

 We enter into multi-year renewable contracts to license our software.
-Regardless of contract length, we typically invoice our customers for annual amounts at the beginning of the corresponding period.
+Regardless of contract length, we invoice our customers for annual amounts at the beginning of the corresponding period.
 Our deferred revenues consist only of amounts that have been invoiced, but not yet recognized as revenues.
 As a result, deferred revenues and change in deferred revenues are incomplete measures of the strength of our business and not necessarily indicative of our future performance.

 We have historically experienced seasonal variations in our revenues as a result of increased customer orders in our second and fourth fiscal quarters and subsequent annual fees.
-We generally see increased orders in our second fiscal quarter, which is the quarter ended January 31, due to customer buying patterns.
+We generally see increased orders in our second fiscal quarter, which is the fourth calendar quarter, due to customer buying patterns.
 We also see increased orders in our fourth fiscal quarter due to efforts by our sales team to achieve annual incentives.
-As a result, a significantly higher percentage of our annual license fees are invoiced and recognized as revenues during those quarters at contract inception or in the subsequent quarter when the annual license payment is due and in subsequent years upon the anniversary of the contract date.
-We generally expect these seasonal trends to continue in the future, which may cause quarterly fluctuations in our results of operations and certain financial metrics.
+As a result, a significantly higher percentage of our annual license fees are invoiced and recognized as revenues during those quarters at contract inception and in subsequent years upon the anniversary of the contract date.
+We expect these seasonal trends to continue in the future, which may cause quarterly fluctuations in our results of operations and certain financial metrics.